ax-va/Python-Example-Collection/poetry.md

     This asks a few questions about your project and creates a `[tool.poetry]` section in your `pyproject.toml`.

-3. Declare Python version & dependencies
+3. Declare Python version and dependencies

     Edit `pyproject.toml` and add something like:
     ```toml